Boron neutron capture therapy (BNCT)

 BNCT may involve administration of very large doses of boron-10 carriers, even >50 g of BPA, and therefore the purity and quality control of the compounds is essential (Dick et al., 2011).

 Distribution of BPA in the tissue has been measured using microdialysis (Bergenheim et al., 2005).
-[18F]FBPA is a fluorine-18 labelled derivative of BPA, which can be used to assess non-invasively the distribution of BPA (and thus boron-10) in the body as a function of time.
 10B and 11B are detectable with magnetic resonance, 11B with higher sensitivity and spectral resolution, but 10B with longer T2 relaxation time.
 The kinetics of racemic BPA, L-BPA, and BSH has been assessed in several MRI studies, mainly in animal models (Ishiwata, 2019).
 Alternatively, boron carriers can be labelled gadolinium, to be traced with Gd-MRI (Alberti et al., 2018).
+[18F]FBPA is a fluorine-18 labelled derivative of BPA, which can be used to assess non-invasively the distribution of BPA (and thus boron-10) in the body as a function of time.
+Similarly, [18F]FBY has been used to assess the distribution of fluoroboronotyrosine (Li et al., 2019; Kong et al., 2022).

 Barth RF.
 A critical assessment of boron neutron capture therapy: an overview.
 J Neurooncol.
 2003; 62(1-2): 1-5.
 PMID: 12749698.